 Unprotected openings include ventilators (complying with ILLC 19(4)) that for operational reasons have to remain open to supply air to the engine room or emergency generator room (if the same is considered buoyant in the stability calculation or protecting openings leading below) for the effective operation of the ship.
-Note:

-1. This Unified Interpretation is to be uniformly implemented on ships contracted for construction on or after 1 January 2017.

-2. The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
-For further details regarding the date of "contract for construction", refer to IACS Procedural Requirement (PR) No. 29.
+- 1. This interpretation is implemented on ships contracted for construction on or after 1 January 2017. - 2.
+The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
+For further details regarding the date of "contract for construction", refer to TL- PR 29.